Lake Daylesford

 Lake Daylesford is an artificial lake in the town of Daylesford, Victoria, Australia.
 It was completed in either 1927 or 1929 after many years of campaigning, beginning in 1893.
 It was designed by Walter Burley Griffin, the American architect who won the competition to design the city of Canberra.
 Lake Daylesford was formed when the dam wall was built across Wombat Creek above the Central Springs in 1929.
 The town wanted an ornamental body of water to beautify the scarred creek landscape.

 Site location and planting

 Areas submerged by the lake included market gardens, several mineral springs, and the site of the former Chinese settlement, including a Joss house.
-Walter Burley Griffin recommended native vegetation along the western side and the Progress Association and local schools helped plant European and native trees in other parts of the reserve.
+Walter Burley Griffin recommended native vegetation along the western side and the Progress Association and local schools helped plant European (Swedish) and native trees in other parts of the reserve.